LocationLilly Hall 244

-Outside of Butler's campus, Dr. Perkins is the Director of Music at Castleton United Methodist Church, a Fellow at the Desmond Tutu Center for Peace, Justice, and Global Reconciliation, and an Advisory Board Member for Euro Mediterranean Music Academy (EMMA) for Peace, and a member of the American Choral Directors Association Diversity Initiatives sub-committee.
+Outside of Butler's campus, Dr. Perkins is the Director of Music at Castleton United Methodist Church, a founding board member of Voicing Futures (https://www.voicingfutures.com/), a board member of Matthew's Voices Choir (https://www.matthewsvoices.org/), a founding member the Alliance for the Transformation of Musical Academe (https://atma.jazzcosmos.com/), a Fellow at the Desmond Tutu Center for Peace, Justice, and Global Reconciliation, an Advisory Board Member for Euro Mediterranean Music Academy (EMMA) for Peace, and a member of the American Choral Directors Association Diversity Initiatives sub-committee.

-Originally hailing from Titusville, New Jersey, Perkins holds a Doctor of Musical Arts degree in choral conducting from the University of Arizona (Tucson), a master's degree in choral conducting, from Temple University (Philadelphia), a bachelor's degree in theory and composition from Westminster Choir College of Rider University (Princeton), and many transformative moments through his former and current students in the United Arab Emirates and Butler University.
+Originally hailing from Titusville, New Jersey, Perkins holds a Doctor of Musical Arts degree in choral conducting from the University of Arizona (Tucson), a master's degree in choral conducting, from Temple University (Philadelphia), and a bachelor's degree in theory and composition from Westminster Choir College of Rider University (Princeton).
+His education continues through many transformative moments with his students.